AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 # launcher

-This section concerns the launcher used, its options and the solver binaries.
+This section provides the launcher with specified options and defines the settings for solver binaries.

 ## **default**

 - **Type:** String, possible values: `local` or `slurm`
 - **Default value:** `local`
-- **Description:** Default launcher configuration
+- **Description:** Default launcher configuration, if set to `local` then the launcher is defined locally.
+Otherwise it is instantiated on shared servers using `slurm`.

 ## **local**